garth-c/tableau/README.md

 ![image](https://github.com/garth-c/tableau/assets/138831938/030536f8-65f4-488b-8906-edd3b5e76fa8)

 Below is a graphic for a snow flake schema.
-Since there were no subdimension tables for this project, implementing the snow flake schema was not needed.
+Since there were no sub-dimension tables for this project, implementing the snow flake schema was not needed.

 ![image](https://github.com/garth-c/tableau/assets/138831938/125ffdbb-998e-4cd5-aedc-c22be6b1cd7c)